 3.2.4 De-aggregation: The MG internal process of splitting a stream (called the de-aggregation stream) on entering the H.248 context in the MG into multiple component streams.
-The way component streams are generated from a aggregation stream is dependent of the grouping semantics.
-It may consist on delivering media to only one of them at a time, etc. In the reverse direction it may consist of sending multiple component streams over the same de-aggregation stream.
+The way component streams are generated from a de-aggregation stream is dependent of the grouping semantics.
+It may consist on stripping off lower layer information, demultiplexing upper layer media and distributing it to different streams.
+In the reverse direction it may consist of sending multiple component streams over the same de-aggregation stream.

-3.2.5 De-aggregation stream: a stream acting as a media sink to two or more component streams and/ or sources media from two or more component streams that are related to each other with a certain grouping semantics.
+3.2.5 De-aggregation stream: a stream acting as a media sink to two or more component streams and/ or acting as a media source to two or more component streams that are related to each other with a certain grouping semantics.
 The component streams exist on the interior of the context whereas a de-aggregation stream represents an external stream.
 Within one context, a stream may be defined as a component stream in one termination and as a normal stream in another termination.

 3.2.6 Group: Streams that share the same stream semantic are part of the same group.
 A stream may be part of several groups.
-Whether the streams in a group are aggregated or not depends on the stream semantic.
+An aggregation stream always requires a stream group but a stream group may exist without an aggregation stream.
+Depending on the stream semantic the use of aggregation may be advantageous or even necessary to model the connectivity and the stream handling in the context.
 Primarily [IETF RFC 5888] is utilised to group the streams and to provide the semantics.

 [End Correction]